microsoft/azure-linux-image-tools/docs/imagecustomizer/api/cli.md

 The image format of the the final customized image.

-Options: vhd, vhd-fixed, vhdx, qcow2, raw, and iso.
+Options: vhd, vhd-fixed, vhdx, qcow2, raw, iso, and cosi.

 At least one of `--output-image-format` and `--output-split-partitions-format` is required.